Hormone Journal

 Red flags and quality indicators

-Avoid platforms requiring payment before medical consultation or making guaranteed outcome claims — legitimate providers determine eligibility through clinical assessment.
+Avoid platforms requiring payment before medical consultation or making guaranteed outcome claims.
+Legitimate providers determine eligibility through clinical assessment.
 Quality indicators include Canadian-licensed clinicians overseeing treatment, evidence-based protocols aligned with medical guidelines, and mandatory follow-up testing requirements.
 Platforms should clearly state eligibility criteria and disclose when treatment may not be appropriate.
 Absence of licensed clinician involvement or unwillingness to share provider credentials signals substandard care that prioritises revenue over patient safety.

-As telehealth regulations evolve and AI-driven symptom monitoring tools mature, expect platforms to offer more dynamic treatment adjustments based on real-time biomarker tracking and predictive analytics, raising the bar for what constitutes thorough care in 2027 and beyond.
+As telehealth regulations evolve and AI-driven symptom monitoring tools mature, expect platforms to offer more dynamic treatment adjustments based on real-time biomarker tracking and predictive analytics, raising the bar for what constitutes integrated care in 2027 and beyond.

-Compare your hormone testing needs and weight loss goals against the four evaluation pillars — testing breadth, integration depth, personalisation, and ongoing support — then verify each platform's offerings before scheduling an initial consultation.
+Compare your hormone testing needs and weight loss goals against the four evaluation pillars (testing breadth, integration depth, personalisation, and ongoing support), then verify each platform's offerings before scheduling an initial consultation.
 Science & Humans offers one integrated option combining hormone optimisation with weight management under unified clinical oversight.

 Frequently asked questions